 All public ranges have obstacles of some kind, from shooting benches to shooting bags to other shooters.
 Many ranges, like ours, have a slick floor surface to make it easy to clean up all dust, dirt and lead residue.
 This means that the best footwear needs flat soles with a real gripping surface.
 Obviously (ahem) high heels are a bad idea, but many cowboy-style boots have slick, frictionless soles.
 So do many women's flats.

 Another issue is the way expended brass tends to fly from semi-automatic and bolt-action firearms.
 Have you ever been hit by brass?
 It's hot.
 Very hot.
 Hopping-from-foot-to-foot-and-saying-dreadful-things hot.
 It may not cause an injury of the type I earned, but the last thing you want while you're in the middle of shooting is to get a surprise of this type.
 This is why those hiking sandals, so excellent for rough terrain in hot weather, don't work for the range.
 You'll want a sneaker at the very least, and may find that hiking boots are even better.
 At a minimum, your entire foot should be covered.

-(By the way, yes, that is five-time Olympic championship shooter Kim Rhode in the image above this article, and yes, it was her idea to let me try on the four medals she had at the time (2011).
+(By the way, yes, that is six-time Olympic championship shooter Kim Rhode in the image above this article, and yes, it was her idea to let me try on the four medals she had at the time (2011).
 They were very heavy.)